OtagoPolytechnic/CommandLineSpeechControl/README.md

 Users with motor disability are often unable or severely handicapped to use their hands to interact with a computer.
 Therefore, using tools that require heavy use of the hands such as the command line interface is unfeasible or impossible for such users.

 ##Motivation
-As well as being part of a third year BIT project, the main motivation behind the program is for handicapped or challenged people to be able to control the command line whithout having to pay unreasonable prices.
+As well as being part of a third year BIT project, the main motivation behind the program is to allow people who are unable to type to be able to control the command line whithout having to pay unreasonable prices.
 Our software is free and anyone can contribute, this is a completely open source.

 ##Installation
 To build this software on your computer, you will require the following: